-You can choose a specialist route through the degree by focusing on one or two of the following subjects in a number of combinations: art history, classical studies, creative writing, English language, English literature, French, German, history, music, philosophy, religious studies or Spanish.
-Alternatively, you can take a broader route, studying a range of arts and humanities modules.
+You can choose a specialist route through the degree by focusing on one or two of the following subjects in a number of combinations: art history, classical studies, creative writing, English language, English literature, history, music, philosophy, religious studies, French, German or Spanish, or you can study a range of modules from arts and humanities subjects.

 Your choice of specialism will be included in the name of your degree, for example:

-- with one specialism Bachelor of Arts (Honours) Arts and Humanities (Art History) - with two specialisms - Bachelor of Arts (Honours) Arts and Humanities (Art History and Religious Studies).
+- with one specialism - Bachelor of Arts (Honours) Arts and Humanities (Art History) - with two specialisms Bachelor of Arts (Honours) Arts and Humanities (Art History and Religious Studies).

-Diploma of Higher Education in Arts and Humanities (W59) openuniversity.co.uk/w59
+Diploma of Higher Education in Arts and Humanities (W59)

+openuniversity.co.uk/w59